pgtipping/Synthalyst/memory-bank/activeContext.md

    - Addressed issues with image rendering in MDX content
    - Ensured proper handling of the team image in the MDX content component
+   - Fixed table rendering in markdown content with a more robust regex pattern
+   - Improved table styling with proper header and cell formatting
+   - Added overflow handling for tables on mobile devices
    - Location: `nextjs-app/src/components/MDXContent.tsx`

 We're currently working on enhancing the Training Plan Creator feature and improving the blog system with MDX support.